“Gerard! Come on in, good to see you.”

 “Da, and we move to New Orleans to be in French Quarter, not always going to Houston.
 We haf anyway enough money.”

 Sarah isn’t dumb, their lifestyle oozes money, she just doesn’t know how much.
-She does know it isn’t just from selling sugar bread and sandwiches.
+She does know it isn’t just from selling sugar bread, sandwiches and coffee.

 For dinner, they decide to revisit The Capitol Grille, it’s an upscale chain, consistently reliable.
 Five adorables create a mini murmur from other diners, elegant silk pants and ivory blouses on the twins, snug skirts on Ellen, Mani and Sarah.
 They are seated and order cocktails.
 The waiter is a bit embarrassed, but asks to see ID from Mani and Sarah.
 Neither is twenty one, but their ID says they are, good enough.